South Carolina Medicaid (Healthy Connections) Long Term Care Programs, Benefits & Eligibility

 Aged, Blind, and Disabled (ABD) Medicaid

 South Carolina’s Aged, Blind, and Disabled (ABD) Medicaid provides healthcare coverage and long-term care services and supports to financially limited South Carolina residents who are aged (65 and over), blind or disabled and live in the community.
-ABD Medicaid can sometimes be referred to as regular Medicaid for seniors, but it should not be confused with the regular Medicaid that is available for financially limited people of all ages.
+ABD Medicaid can sometimes be referred to as state Medicaid or regular Medicaid for seniors, but it should not be confused with the regular Medicaid that is available for financially limited people of all ages.
 ABD Medicaid is an entitlement, which means that anyone who meets the requirements is guaranteed by law to receive healthcare coverage without wait.
 Access to long-term care benefits via ABD Medicaid depends on the availability of funds, programs and caregivers in the area where the beneficiary lives.

-1. ABD Long Term Care Benefits
+1. ABD Long-Term Care Benefits

 South Carolina seniors who show a medical need for long-term care services and supports can receive those services and supports through ABD Medicaid.
 These benefits can include in-home personal care, adult day care, meal delivery, home modifications and Personal Emergency Response Systems (PERS).
 ABD Medicaid beneficiaries qualify for these benefits one at a time.
 This is different from Nursing Home Medicaid, which makes all of its services immediately available for anyone who qualifies.
 Instead, South Carolina seniors will be evaluated by the state to determine what kind of long-term care benefits they need and will receive.